-A barplot (or barchart) is one of the most common type of plot.
+A barplot (or barchart) is one of the most common type of graphic.
 It shows the relationship between a numerical variable and a categorical variable.
 For example, you can display the height of several individuals using bar chart.
 Barcharts are often confounded

 with histograms, which is highly different.
 (It has only a numerical variable as input and shows its distribution).
 A common mistake is to use barplots to represent the average value of each group.
 If you have several values per group, showing only the average

 sacrifices a part of the information.
 In this case, consider doing a boxplot or a violinplot.
 At least, you should show the number of observation per group and the confidence interval of each group.
 Last tip: ordering the bars often makes the chart more informative.

 As usual, I highly advise using the ggplot2 library to build your graphic.
 It provides a geom_bar() function that allows you to build any sort of barplot.
 Chart #218 will give you all the basic concepts you need to build your barplot in minutes.
 The next examples describe the most common customizations like reordering, adding error bars or customising width.
 Note that the gallery offers a dedicated section for a stacked barplot and another for a circular barplot.

 The barplot is one of the most common dataviz types.
 It it thus sometimes accused of being a boring way to convey information, even if it is actually effective.
 Nevertheless if you want an alternative, you can think about doing a lollipop plot or a circular barplot.
 Both have a dedicated section in the gallery:

 Of course, baseR also provides a barplot() function that is very convenient.
 Here are a few examples describing its utilisation.

 If you have several groups in your data set, you are probably interested in building a grouped barplot or a stacked barplot.
 The R graph gallery has 2 dedicated sections for them.
 Just in case, here is an overview of what you could find there: